I. Introduction

 A. Perception/Observation

-Students must be able to accurately perceive, by the use of senses and mental abilities, the presentation of information through:
+Students must be able to accurately perceive the presentation of information through active engagement and participation in:

 - Small group discussions and presentations